 We were attempting to just move forward with life — despite the illness we were facing.
 In fact, that had really been our strategy thus far: no matter how hard it was, we were going to try to keep everything the same in our lives

 (holiday traditions, coaching soccer teams, driving to music lessons, school activities, church functions, etc.).

 And, we would do all this while caregiving for a daughter with a tremendously fierce eating disorder.

 On the outside, we looked like any other family celebrating the holidays.
 We had a festive home, family in town, and a house filled with the yummy smells of holiday goodies.
 But, inside the home, each and every day was a struggle.

-This was the new reality of our holidays:
+This was the new reality of our holidays as her caregivers:

 Our daughter hated Halloween.
 To her, candy was terrifying.
 She had begun isolating herself from others, so a night filled with friends and treats felt like a nightmare.